Hetari/pyutube/README.md

 ## Features

-- User friendly CLI interface.
+- User-friendly CLI interface.
-- Download single YouTube video
+- Download a single YouTube video

 ## TODO

+- [x] Publish on PyPI.
 - [x] Support downloading sounds (mp3 format).
 - [x] Supports all available video formats and qualities.
+- [x] Support if there is no specified quality, download the close it one.
 - [ ] Support shorts.
-- [ ] Support if there is no specified quality, download the close it one.
 - [ ] Supports downloading playlists.
-- [ ] Playlists organized to folders by their names.
+- [ ] Playlists organized into folders by their names.
-- [ ] Playlists videos organized and add numbers to their names to make them organized.
+- [ ] Adding numbers playlist videos to their names to make them organized.
-- [x] Publish on PyPI.
+- [ ] Add convert videos into mp3 format.
+- [ ] GUI app.
-- [ ] Any features that you/me can think of.
+- [ ] Any features that you/I can think of.

 ## Installation